Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Ibadah عبادة

-Worship; service.
-In Islam, worship is not limited to ritual but encompasses every action performed for God's sake — work done well, kindness shown, truth spoken.
+In Islam, worship extends well beyond ritual.
+It encompasses every action performed for God's sake — work done well, kindness shown, truth spoken.
 Life itself becomes worship when oriented toward God.

 Ihsan إحسان